-We know either through personal experience or may have witnessed the reaction of avoidance, putting a stop to connecting with the world after suffering a loss.
+We know either through personal experience or may have witnessed the many feelings involved with reacting to grief.
+They include avoidance, putting a stop to connecting with the world.
 Refusing to shower or be concerned about appearance.
 Food loses its appeal.
 Anxiety, fear, volatility increases.
 In the West, we often see grief as something to get through in a certain amount of time.
 Our inner voice might tell us we "should" be functional after a fixed period has passed and to maintain control of our feelings, maybe even not to let our emotions overwhelm us.

 There was no group discussion, acknowledgment of what had taken place.
 Only whispers among the office staff and deafening silence.
-Within a couple of days, someone was promoted to Richard's position, and life went on.
-The hole in the office and in our lives was not addressed at the workplace.
+Within a couple of days, they promoted someone to Richard's position, and life went on.
+We did not address the hole in the office and in our lives at the workplace.
 There was no community sharing of pain and loss.

-I know from a personal standpoint I handled my father's death badly especially when it came to my children.
+I know from a personal standpoint I handled my father's death badly, especially for my children.
 I was struggling to make sense of the implosion of family relationships and did not take the time to help my children come to terms with the reality of their grandfather's death.
-It made it all the more difficult for them to process it and be able to talk about it.
+It made it even more difficult for them to process it and be able to talk about it.

-The five stages of grief is a theory put forward by Elizabeth Kubler Ross, a Swiss American psychiatrist who did pioneering work on death and dying.
+The five stages of grief are a theory put forward by Elizabeth Kubler Ross, a Swiss American psychiatrist who did pioneering work on death and dying.

 The stages, denial, anger, bargaining, depression, and acceptance are a part of the framework that enables us to learn ways by which we can continue with life after loss.
 They are tools to help us frame and identify what we may be feeling.
-They are not regular prescribed stops on a timeline.
-Grief is an ongoing process, we do not advance through it and arrive at a finish line.
+They are not prescribed stops on a timeline.
+Grief is an ongoing process.
+We do not advance through it and arrive at a finish line.

-In the past, we tended to see grief as a fixed mass that gradually reduces in size.
+In the past, we saw grief as a fixed mass that gradually reduces in size.
 I heard an excellent explanation by a Hospice nurse in Ireland.

-There used to be a time when people wore black armbands to let others know they were in a time of mourning.
+In the past people wore black armbands to let others know they were in a time of mourning.
 We no longer use this as a symbol for letting others know that someone is suffering loss.
 This has helped to make us less aware of those around us.
-If someone is suddenly upset, or emotional or grief-stricken, they often start apologizing and explaining what has taken place in their lives.
+If someone is suddenly upset, or emotional, or grief-stricken, they often start apologizing and explaining what has taken place in their lives.
 A black armband was a sign that this person was in pain and suffering and needed extra care and attention.
 Now we have no outward sign that raises our awareness.

-Sobonofu taught that we are born knowing how to grieve fully.
+Sobonofu taught we are born knowing how to grieve fully.
 Tears flow, and we can unburden ourselves, but as we grow society blocks this ability.
-We begin to lose our connection to our inner knowing.
+We lose our connection to our inner knowing.

 Platitudes flow.
 "I know just how you feel."